 Unclog a Drain Using a Snake when Drano Doesn't Work

-Edited by Nerissa Avisado, Anonymous, Eng, Lynn and 4 others
+Edited by Nerissa Avisado, Eng, Lynn, Jen M and 3 others

 Just as into each life - some rain must fall; into each life – some drains will stall.
 When your drain is clogged, and the plunger doesn't work, people usually resort to dumping drain cleaner (or some other potent combination of chemicals) into the drain, praying for a miracle.
 However, this approach isn't always successful.
 When the chemicals fail, unclogging the drain will mean either paying for professional services or learning to use a snake.
 Keep reading to learn how to use this tool that in crucial moments, is a miracle worker.